akveo/nebular/docs/articles/nebular-themes-tutorial-basic.md

 ```bash
 npm i -S @nebular/theme
 ```
-At this point you have done with dependency, let's include prepared styles to project.
+At this point you have done with the dependencies, let's include prepared styles in the project.
 <hr class="section-end">

-3) You just need to include a CSS file of a theme you want to use into your `.angular-cli.json` file like this:
+3) You just need to include a CSS file of a theme you want to use for your `.angular-cli.json` file like this:

 ```json